floriankraemer/floriankraemer.github.io/_posts/Documentation.markdown

 Compliance documentation ensures that the software complies with industry regulations, standards, and legal requirements.
 It includes certifications, audit reports, security assessments, and privacy policies that demonstrate the software's adherence to relevant compliance standards.

+One of such compliance examples is GDPR or SOC2.
+Both require you to be compliant with certain requirements and to document that your systems or processes comply.
+This can be important for legal reasons or simply to get a certification.

 ## Different Stakeholders different Needs

 Different stakeholders have different needs.
 The developers need to understand the code, the business needs to understand the